A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 • Again, run your security software regularly.

 • Note that security software can be “running in the background.”
-This means that the software is running and monitoring what is happening with your devices all the time.
+This means the software is running and continuously monitoring what is happening with your devices.
 This helps stop problems and minimize damage to your site.

 • Avoid even the most popular security software that you must run to find out if there are security problems.
 This type of software is not “running in the background.”
 Subsequently, it does not constantly monitor your devices to help avoid security issues.
 Instead, it is reactive, AKA only works after a security breach.